joeljosephjin/Torch-Playground/README.md

 - add time as a log (done)
 - replicate another repo and its 93% accuracy (done)
 - start using wandb to record and compare model performances (done)
+- save models to wandb (to do)
+- add the use of random seeds (done)
+- try add siamese classification experiments also (in progress)